ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started on restaurant project

 **Thoughts:** exporting and importing is really confusing right now, mostly the concept of importing/exporting module syntax.

+### Day 52: August 11, 2021

+**Today's Progress**: Continued restaurant project

+**Thoughts:** Mostly worked on css, so far so good.
+Learned about z-index and got more familar with relative and absolute positioning